 Find more about why the brand is such a revolutionary store in our in-depth review of The Jacket Maker.

 Best for: A made-to-measure leather masterpiece at an affordable price.

 Saint Laurent: Best designer leather jacket for men

 You don’t have to be in the first flushes of youth to pull off a leather jacket.
 This men’s leather jacket by Saint Laurent feels mature and grown-up without being remotely old-fashioned.
 As a premium piece of leather outerwear, it offers truly timeless style and the ultimate wardrobe staple.

-Whether you’re the proud owner of a Harley, more of a Vespa man, or prefer four wheels to two, this is one seriously cool leather biker jacket.
-The pared-back design—two minimal slit pockets and a classic collar—feels high-end and sophisticated, while the ribbed cuffs and hem add a bit of edge, and a subtle nod to leather’s historic popularity among urban outlaws.
+The pared-back design feels high-end and sophisticated, with two minimal slit pockets and a classic collar.
+The ribbed cuffs and hem add a bit of edge and a subtle nod to leather’s historic popularity among urban outlaws.